ContactExplorer: Contact Coverage-Guided Exploration for General-Purpose Dexterous Manipulation: Contact Coverage-Guided Exploration

 \section{Contact Coverage-Guided Exploration}

-Contact events are inherently sparse during manipulation: rewarding only novel contacts provides no guidance for motion in free space, while rewarding generic state novelty encourages manipulation-irrelevant behaviors (e.g., arbitrary hand motions unconnected to the object).
-To address this, CCGE decomposes exploration into two complementary signals derived from the same contact coverage statistics.
-The \textit{post-contact} signal provides a sparse, interaction-focused reward that rewards only contact-relevant exploration.
-The \textit{pre-contact} signal provides dense, continuous guidance by shaping motion toward spatial regions likely to yield novel contacts.
+Contact events are inherently sparse during manipulation: rewarding only novel contact patterns provides no guidance for motion in free space, while generic state-novelty objectives often encourage manipulation-irrelevant behaviors in free space.
+To address this, ContactExplorer decomposes exploration into two complementary signals derived from the same contact coverage statistics.
+The \textit{post-contact} signal provides a sparse, contact-focused reward that rewards only interaction-relevant behaviors.
+The \textit{pre-contact} signal provides dense, continuous guidance by shaping motion toward spatial regions likely to yield novel contact patterns.
 Together, they deliver structured exploration during the training process.
-An overview of our pipeline is illustrated in Figure~\ref{fig:CCGE}.
+Figure~\ref{fig:ContactExplorer} illustrates the overall pipeline.